Rigging for Rescue

 Seminar Length:

-• Seminars are five full days in length, running from 8:00 in the morning until about 17:00 in the afternoon.
-Alternatively, three to four day workshops are also available for teams seeking to refresh their skills.
+• Seminars are typically five days.
+Alternatively, three or four day workshops are also available for teams seeking to refresh their skills.

 Training Location Requirements:

-• The primary cliffs for instruction need not be high (7 to 20 meters), but they should be relatively devoid of rock fall hazard, of an average 70 to 80 degrees, and with ample room at the top and bottom.
+• The primary cliffs for instruction to not need to be tall, but they should be relatively devoid of rock fall hazard.

-• Additionally, travel time from classroom to crag should not exceed 40 minutes, ideally.
+• Additionally, travel time from classroom to crag should not exceed 40 minutes.

 • If Rigging for Rescue is visiting your location for the first time, we will plan to arrive a day ahead of time to review with your designated point-of-contact the field site locations to be used, the team gear cache, and any other requirements for the week’s activities (e.g. permits, parking, etc).